madelsu/LLM-for-pharmacoepi-study-design/Data/README.md

 ---

-## Overview

-A total of 46 publicly available study protocols were retrieved from two pharmacoepidemiological sources: the HMA-EMA Catalogue of Real-World Data (RWD) Studies and the Sentinel System.
-All protocols were published between 2018 and 2024, written in English, and publicly available at the time of analysis.

----

 ## Folder structure

 ```
 data/
 ├── darwin/              # 16 DARWIN EU® protocols from the HMA-EMA Catalogue
 ├── hma-ema/             # 15 non-DARWIN expert-developed protocols from the HMA-EMA Catalogue
-└── sentinel/        # 15 protocols from the Sentinel System (Drugs section)
+├── sentinel/            # 15 protocols from the Sentinel System (Drugs section)
+└── pre-assessment/      # 3 protocols used to select the Top-5 LLM–prompt combinations
 ```

+The `pre-assessment/` folder contains the three randomly selected protocols — one from DARWIN EU®, one from the Sentinel System, and one from the HMA-EMA Catalogue (non-DARWIN) — that were used to evaluate 42 LLM–prompt combinations prior to the main analysis.
+Based on this pre-assessment, the Top-5 combinations were selected for the full study.

 ---